HOURS OF SERVICE

-Our country needs more truck drivers, bottom line.
+Our country needs more well trained truck drivers, bottom line.
 The commercial transportation industry continually faces a driver shortage and is being hit even harder with the implementation of the ELD Mandate.
 This shortage had forced shippers to delay shipments and/or pay a premium to ensure that their loads get delivered on time.

 Recent reports indicate that approximately 70% of all products consumed in the US are transported by a commercial vehicle.
 According to industry estimates, there’s currently an estimated “shortage” of 50,000 truck drivers in this country.